2.7.6 Digital - Fldigi for Sound Card Modes

 Fldigi is a stand alone application, so you can also use it separately from N1MM Logger.
 Note that the configurations for Fldigi stand-alone and within the Logger are separate, i.e. changes made to the stand-alone configuration will not be applied to the configuration within the Logger, and vice versa.

 Fldigi does not support keying outputs on serial or parallel ports, as used by N1MM Logger for CW and FSK keying.
 Fldigi can be used from the Logger for AFSK RTTY or for PSK31 or other digital modes, but not for transmitting RTTY using FSK.
-It can also be used as a CW receive-only decoder.
-For sending CW, use one of the CW interfacing methods detailed in the "Basic Interfacing - Radio, CW, PTT" chapter.
-You must not check the Digital check box on a port that will be used for CW keying while the DI window is open.
+It can also be used as a CW receive-only decoder, but not for transmitting CW.
+For transmitting CW, use one of the CW interfacing methods detailed in the "Basic Interfacing - Radio, CW, PTT" chapter.
+You must not check the Digital check box on a port that will be used for CW keying while the DI window or the CW Reader window is open.